Apribojimas/Cpp_Goodies/README.md

 * [libunifex](https://github.com/facebookexperimental/libunifex) - The 'libunifex' project is a prototype implementation of the C++ sender/receiver async programming model
 * [fea_state_machines](https://github.com/p-groarke/fea_state_machines) - A buffet of state machines.
 * [CppCommon](https://github.com/chronoxor/CppCommon) - C++ Common Library contains reusable components and patterns
+* [concurrencpp](https://github.com/David-Haim/concurrencpp) - concurrencpp is a tasking library for C++ allowing developers to write highly concurrent applications easily and safely by using tasks, executors and coroutines.